yahyaozturk/skaffold-go-example/README.md

 Description: Return a hello/birthday message for the given user
 Request: GET /hello/Morty
 Response: 200 OK
-a. when Morty’s birthday is in 5 days:
+* when Morty’s birthday is in 5 days:
 { "message": "Hello, Morty!
 Your birthday is in 5 days" }
-b. when Morty's birthday is today:
+* when Morty's birthday is today:
 { "message": "Hello, Morty!
 Happy birthday" }

 ## Package, Build App